-Dr. Evans has two projects in progress--"Chair at the Table: Black Women Department Chairs on Academic Service, Leadership, and Balance" (a 2021 special issue of Palimpsest journal) as well as Black Women and Public Health: Regenerative History, Practice, and Planning (in production, SUNY).
-She is curator of several web resources, including the Black Women's Studies Booklist, Africana Memoirs Database, Black Women's Music Database, and the Black Women's Yoga History site.
+In addition to her books, Dr. Evans has two projects recently published: "Mother Vines: A History of Black Women and Wine" (an article in Phylon Journal) and "Chair at the Table: Black Women Department Chairs on Academic Service, Leadership, and Balance" (a 2021 special issue of Palimpsest journal).
+She is curator of several web resources, including the Black Women's Studies Booklist, Africana Memoirs Database, and the Black Women's Yoga History site.
 She is also an independent book reviewer and editor of the Black Women's Wellness book series at SUNY Press.
 She has co-edited two community-based publications, OASIS: Oldways Africana Soup in Stories (with Oldways, a food and nutrition nonprofit) and Purple Sparks: Poems by Sexual Assault Survivors (with youthSpark, an anti sex-trafficking and youth abuse prevention non-profit).

 At GSU, Professor Evans is affiliate faculty in the Department of African American Studies, the Center for the Study of Stress, Trauma, and Resilience, as well as in the Center for Studies of Africa and Its Diaspora.
 Between 2011 and 2019, she served as Chair of the of African American Studies, Africana Women's Studies, and History (AWH) Department at Clark Atlanta University.
 Dr. Evans was recognized with the CAU 2017 Aldridge-McMillan Award for Excellence in Research.
 In 2015, she edited Phylon: Review of Race and Culture, reviving the journal founded by W. E. B. Du Bois at Atlanta University.
 She also has co-edited "Africana Studies at the Graduate Level: A Twenty-first Century Perspective," a special issue of the Western Journal of Black Studies and published in journals including The Department Chair Journal, Peace Studies Journal, Frontiers: The Interdisciplinary Journal of Study Abroad, Feminist Teacher, Florida Historical Quarterly, and African American Research Perspectives.